 2. Waiting to have employees fill out their part of the I-9

-Employees must have their part of the I-9 filled out by the first day of work, and you – the employer – only have until the third day.
+Employees must have their part of the I-9 form filled out by the first day of work, and you – the employer – only have until the third day.

-For example, if the employee begins work on a Monday, they need to have the I-9 filled out by then, and your company needs to have your section filled out by Thursday.
+For example, if the employee begins work on a Monday, they need to have the I-9 form filled out by then, and your company needs to have your section filled out by Thursday.
 As a best practice, get in the habit of filling out your employer part the same day, if possible, so it isn’t forgotten.

 Just be sure to steer clear of filling out employee information (Section 1) yourself.
 This section must be completed by the employee (or their preparer/translator).